Pipeline Leak Detection

 In general, leakage detection activities are separated into zone measurement, leakage pre-locating, and pinpointing.
 We at PARSAN offer all three types of leakage detection from one source.

-Zone measurement allows quantifying a leak by measuring the zero-consumption status at night (2:00 – 4:00am) thus identifying those areas hosting the biggest leaks.
+Zone measurement allows quantifying a leak by measuring the zero-consumption status at night (2:00–4:00 am), thus identifying those areas hosting the biggest leaks.
 Natural zone limiters are applied to monitor the feeding quantities through firmly installed, immobile meters in basins and at pump stations.
 If immobile meters cannot be installed in a section or zone, mobile flow-rate meters are applied to measure the flow of fluid.

-Pre-locating means roughly localizing leaks by systematically listening to pipe network contact points which are directly accessible such as hydrants or valves.
-The principle is relatively simple: more intensive noise = leak is closer, less intensive noise = leak is farther away.
+Pre-locating means roughly localizing leaks by systematically listening to pipe network contact points that are directly accessible such as hydrants or valves.
+The principle is relatively simple: more intensive noise = leak is closer; less intensive noise = leak is farther away.
 This principle allows narrowing a leak to a certain section between two contact points.
-The accuracy achieved is usually not sufficient to start excavating.
-Therefore, subsequent pinpointing is recommended.